Vincent Astor: World War II

 The Astor Estate at Ferry Reach, Bermuda, which Vincent Astor sold after the United States Army built Kindley Field airbase during the Second World War, with the glideslope of the main runway passing directly over his roof.

 In the quiet before the war, Astor sailed the Nourmahal in 1938 to Japan on a secret civilian mission for President Franklin D. Roosevelt to gather intelligence on the Japanese naval operations around the Marshall Islands in the Pacific Ocean.
 As he had done with the Noma in the First World War, he lent his yacht Nourmahal to the Coast Guard for service in the Second World War.

 In World War II, Astor again served on active duty with the Navy.
 He was called to active duty with the rank of commander and given assignment as Area Controller for New York.
-In this position he coordinated merchant convoys leaving the city and provided informal intelligence work for President Roosevelt.
+In this position he coordinated merchant convoys leaving the city.
+As Area Controller of New York, Astor's principal duty was to coordinate intelligence amongst America's various intelligence agencies.
+These included U.S. Army Intelligence, U.S. Navy Intelligence, the FBI, and the Department of State.
+Astor continued to informally provide intelligence to President Roosevelt in addition to his official duties.

 Perhaps Astor's longer lasting contributions were his weekly reports from the Chase Bank, where his inside access included USSR account balances.
 On December 13, 1940, Astor began reporting to the US Treasury the Soviet weekly balances in an unbroken sequence (made by occasional substitutes) up through at least 1945.

 During the early months of 1942, Astor suggested equipping fishing boats with radios so they could report U-boat sightings.
 One boat so equipped was Ernest Hemingway's fishing yacht Pilar.

 In June 1943, he was promoted to the rank of captain (with date of rank June 18, 1942).

 For his service in the Navy, Captain Astor was awarded the Navy Commendation Medal, Naval Reserve Medal with star, World War I Victory Medal, American Defense Service Medal, American Campaign Medal, and World War II Victory Medal.